jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsInstance('', str)
         self.assertIsInstance("text", str)

-  A string_ is any character(s) inside single, double or triple quotes, for example
+  A string_ is anything in single, double or triple quotes, for example

   - ``'single quotes'``
   - ``'''triple single quotes'''``